Route Planning 101

 • Enable Distance Markers: automatically places distance markers along the route.

-• Show POIs: Show or hide all Points of Interest icons (if these are included on your route).
+• Show Custom POI: Show or hide all Points of Interest icons (if these are included on your route).

 Heatmaps

-Premium member can enable the Global Heatmap or Personal Heatmap to see where others travel frequently in the area, and where you have traveled before.
+Premium members can enable the Global Heatmap or Personal Heatmap to see where others travel frequently in the area, and where you have traveled before.

 Street View

-Drag the little person icon onto a street to view a Google Street View image of the area that you drop into.
+Drag the pegman icon onto a street to view a Google Street View image of the area that you drop into.
 This can be really helpful for understanding what kind of infrastructure you can expect to encounter on your trip.

 To exit Street View, look for the back arrow at the bottom of the image.